ArnoGeukens/DnD-Lore/Obsidian/Venistra/Year 0.md

 Demon devil invasion wiped out population + other cataclysmic events everywhere.
+Cataclysmic enough that left few people and knowledge of the past alive and humans started a new age from there.

 "One day out of nowhere it just happened.
 Portals appeared all over the world from the nine hells and devils started invading our realm.
 Riminster was one of the few cities that didn’t instantly crumble… We were ready for war.
 We fought them back and killed some of the demon lords leading them.
 But there would always be more and after a few years we encountered the same enemies we killed in previous battle.
 We learned that killing devils was a more complicated matter then we first thought.
 I never understood what was happening during those years of war if anyone knew they never bothered telling me.
 All I knew is that we were only defending ourselves.
 After about 8 years of frequent attacks it finally stopped.
 At first, I thought some of our forces who went on the offensive destroyed the portals and for a while it felt like victory until something much worst appeared.